ashishsamarth/Cloud/AWS/Topic-Wise-Notes/005-AWS - RDS - Relational Database Service.md

 Q02: Explain associated costs for RDS Read Replicas - Across the network?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------
-    Usually for AWS managed services, their is no network cost when the data travels from One AZ to another, however their are exceptions.
+    Usually for AWS managed services, there is no network cost when data travels from One AZ to another, however there are exceptions.
         a.
 For RDS Read Replicas: If your RDS DB and RDS Read Replica are in the same region (may or may not be in different AZ), then no replication charges will be incurred.
         b.
 For RDS Read Replicas: If you RDS DB and RDS Read Replica are in different regions, then replication charges will be incurred.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------